venkatmamillapalli/iDevops/Interview_Questions/Git.md

-1) How to create a branch with out Prious commit history?
+1) How to create a branch with out Previous commit history?

 ```
 git checkout --orphan <branchname>